 Waiting for readiness

 The American Academy of Pediatrics (AAP) says there’s no “right age” to give a child a cell phone and stress that it’s important parents understand the pros and cons of cell phone use before they decide to do so.
 However, an organization called Wait Until 8th asks parents to pledge to wait until eighth grade to give their kids cell phones for a host of reasons including their addictive nature, ability to distract and tendency to interfere with sleep.
-But it’s largely a family decision that may depend on many factors, including a child’s maturity level and specific family situations, suggests media and tech resource Common Sense.
+But making the decision that a child is ready for a phone is largely a family decision that may depend on many factors, including a child’s maturity level and specific family situations, suggests media and tech resource Common Sense.

 For parents not ready to give their kids an iPhone or Android, there are other options that can allow your child to communicate with you when they need to.
 For example, instead of a smartphone, Jené sends her daughter to school with a Gizmo watch, which allows a child to call parents and send text messages but not have access to the internet or apps.